 The University of Florida College of Medicine is committed to treating all members of the college community fairly with regard to both personal and professional concerns.
 The student mistreatment policy ensures that concerns are promptly dealt with and resolutions reached in a fair and just manner.
 The College’s procedures enable students to bring problems to the attention of the College of Medicine administration in a timely manner.
-The College forbids any retaliatory action against students who present grievances in good faith.
+The College forbids any retaliatory action against students who present grievances in good faith

-A student who has been accused of mistreatment or harassment of others is entitled to due process to refute or challenge the accusations per policies of the University of Florida (UF Regulations 1.006 Non-Discrimination/Harassment/Invasion of Privacy Policies, and UF Regulations 4.012 Student Grievance Procedure).
+A student who has been accused of mistreatment or harassment of others is entitled to due process to refute or challenge the accusations per policies of the University of Florida (UF Regulations 1.006 Non-Discrimination/Harassment/Invasion of Privacy Policies, and 4.012 Student Grievance Procedure).

-At any point in the process outlined above, the student also may address his/her concern about mistreatment with the Director for Student Counseling and Development.
+At any point in the process outlined above, the student also may address a concern about mistreatment with the Director for Student Counseling and Development.
 This official may provide counseling to the student but is not responsible for attempting to redress the grievance.